dvdsgl/nancy-simple-heroku/README.md

 You should only run `rake init` once.
-When Heroku creates a new app, it assigns a unique hostname to your app–something like `stark-hollows-8350.herokuapp.com`, for example. `rake init` reads this hostname and saves it in a Heroku environment variable, which the Nancy app reads to bind to the correct URL.
-If you ever change your Heroku host name, remember to update `HOST`:
+When Heroku creates a new app, it assigns a unique hostname to your app–something like `stark-hollows-8350.herokuapp.com`. `rake init` reads this hostname and saves it as a Heroku environment variable, which the Nancy app reads to bind to the correct URL.
+If you ever change your Heroku hostname, remember to update `HOST`:

 ```shell
 $ heroku config:add HOST=<your new hostname>